timlabs/uscode/United States Code/TITLE 31-MONEY AND FINANCE/SUBTITLE I-GENERAL/CHAPTER 3-DEPARTMENT OF THE TREASURY/SUBCHAPTER I-ORGANIZATION.md

     * (C) Analyze and disseminate the available data in accordance with applicable legal requirements and policies and guidelines established by the Secretary of the Treasury and the Under Secretary of the Treasury for Enforcement to—

-      * (i) identify possible criminal activity to appropriate Federal, State, local, and foreign law enforcement agencies;
+      * (i) identify possible criminal activity to appropriate Federal, State, local, Tribal, and foreign law enforcement agencies;

       * (ii) support ongoing criminal financial investigations and prosecutions and related proceedings, including civil and criminal tax and forfeiture proceedings;